TyrelN/dicentra-frontend/README.md

 <div align="center"><img src="https://github.com/TyrelN/dicentra-frontend/blob/main/src/assets/nvars-logo-light.svg" width="300"/></div>

 ## About
 Dicentra is a full-stack website designed for Nicola Valley Animal Rescue.
 The website acts as a platform for applications (to adopt, foster or volunteer), animal education, donations and more.
-This repo holds the frontend side of the project.
+This repo holds the single page application side of the project.

 Visit the website [here](https://www.nvars.ca/).